Diced Chicken with Chili

 Note: the amount of the seasonings listed above can be appropriately used according to one's personal taste.

-Step 1: Coat the diced chicken by adding cooking wine, salt, egg white and cornstarch.
+Coat the diced chicken by adding cooking wine, salt, egg white and cornstarch.
 Stir it well until you feel it is a bit sticky with chopsticks.
-Leave to marinate for 10-15 minutes.
+Leave to marinate for 15-20 minutes.

-Step 4: Leave some cooking oil in the wok, and turn to high heat.
+Leave some cooking oil in the wok, and turn to high heat.
 When the oil is hot, add the prickly ash seeds, green onion, ginger and garlic pieces and stir-fry for about 20 seconds until fragrant.
-Add the dry chili sections and stir-fry for 30 seconds more.
+Add the dry chili sections and stir-fry for 30 seconds.
 Add the fried chicken dices and stir-fry for about 1 minute.
 Pour in the seasoning juice prepared in step 2, and stir-fry for another 30 seconds.

 Now, turn off the heat, remove the cooked Diced Chicken with Chili from the wok, and serve in a porcelain plate.

 On June 18, 2013, Mr. Scott, Ms. Julie, Mr. Raymond and Ms. Helen from Australia visit a local family in Xi'an and had a good time there.
 The ladies were too avid to walk into the Chinese kitchen after being told to learn Chinese cooking there.
 They not only took part in preparation of fresh vegetables and meat, but also cooked two dishes by themselves - Diced Chicken with Chili & Sweet and Sour Pork with Pineapple.
 Even the hostess praised them to be talented persons in cooking.